flash-oss/flash-developer-doc/payments/auto-receive-funds.md

 {% hint style="warning" %}
 Note!\
-In case of sub-clients, they must have full real world address.
-Don't skip any fields while creating those in our system.\
+For sub-clients, a complete real-world address is mandatory.
+All address fields must be provided when creating a sub-client in our system.
-Also, you must send money from the **bank account on your (or your sub-client's) name**.\
+Additionally, funds must be sent from a bank account registered under your name or your sub-client’s name.
-Also, sometimes but not always, the payment must have the **payment reference** we told you.
-See below.
+In some cases, but not always, the payment must include the specific payment reference we provide.
+See below for more details.
 {% endhint %}

 Here is how it looks step by step.